NASA-AMMOS/BSL/docs/api/00-mainpage.md

 subcontract 1700763.
 -->

-This page covers the using BPSecLib from the perspective of the **Application Programmer**, or more specifically, the BPA developer.

-# BPA Interaction

- - Notes.

----

-This page discusses information about the structure of the BSL but not its actual APIs.
+This documentation is for the detailed BPSec Library (BSL) application programming interface (API) in the C language.
+This is an implementation of RFC 9172 @cite rfc9172 functionality and RFC 9173 @cite rfc9173 default security contexts.

+For details about installation, maintenance, and compile-time use of the BSL, see the _BSL Product Guide_ @cite bsl_prod_guide.
+For details about higher-level run-time use patterns, see the _BSL User Guide_ @cite bsl_user_guide.

-# Library Architecture
+# Library Architecture {#bsl-arch}

 The BSL as a whole is separated into two primary layers of implementation: an API-centric abstract _Frontend_ library and a host-binding concrete _Backend_ library.

-The Frontend library provides the service API for the BSL to be called by its associated BPA as needed and for stable public APIs used by Policy Provider implementations and Security Context implementations.
+The Frontend library provides the service API for the BSL to be called by its associated [BPA integration](@ref bpa-integrators) and for stable public APIs used by [Policy Provider implementations](@ref policy-providers) and [Security Context implementations](@ref security-contexts).
-The Backend library implements forward-declared structs and functions from the Frontend using specific concrete data containers, algorithms, etc.
+The Backend library implements forward-declared structs and functions from the Frontend using specific concrete data containers, algorithms, _etc._

+The BSL source repository also contains @ref example-pps and @ref example-default-scs to actually exercise the BSL during testing, and a @ref mock-bpa which allows as-built integration testing of the BSL using a pseudo-daemon process.

 @dot
 digraph example {